Dr. Keri Vacanti Brondo

 About Dr. Brondo

 Dr. Keri Vacanti Brondo received her PhD from Michigan State University in 2006.
-She is active in leadership within the American Anthropological Association (AAA), having served as Chair of the Committee on the Status of Women in Anthropology (COSWA), Chair of the Committee on Practicing, Applied and Public Interest Anthropology (CoPAPIA), and currently serves as Co-Chair of the Members' Programmatic Advisory and Advocacy Committee (M-PAAC), as a member of the AAA Executive Board, and on the Anthropology & Environment Society Board.
-Dr. Brondo's first solo-authored book, Land Grab, is an ethnographic account of the relationship between identity politics, neoliberal development policy, and rights to resource management in afroindigenous Garifuna communities on the north coast of Honduras.
-The book employs feminist political ecology and critical race and ethnic studies to shed light on current development paradoxes in Honduras.
-Dr. Brondo is the former Chair (2010-2012) and active member of the Engaged Scholarship Committee, Co-Chaired the Gender and Environment Research Group of the Center for Research on Women (CROW), and is the Academic Director of TN Governor's School for International Studies.
+She is active in leadership within the discipline, having served on the Executive Board of the American Anthropological Association (AAA), as Chair of the AAA's Committee on the Status of Women in Anthropology (COSWA), Chair of the AAA's Committee on Practicing, Applied and Public Interest Anthropology (CoPAPIA), Co-Chair of the AAA's Members' Programmatic Advisory and Advocacy Committee (M-PAAC), Senior Board Member of the AAA's Anthropology & Environment Society, and currently serves on the Board of Directors for the Society for Applied Anthropology (SfAA).
+Her research and teaching interests are in conservation, development, and local livelihoods, tourism, land rights, and nature-based volunteerism.
+She is the author of Land Grab: Green Neoliberalism, Gender, and Garifuna Resistance in Honduras, (University of Arizona Press, 2013), Cultural Anthropology: Contemporary, Public, and Critical Readings (Oxford University Press, 2017, 2020) and over 60 articles, book chapters, agency reports, reviews and commentaries.
+She is regularly called upon to provide expert testimony for amnesty cases and has served amicus curie for the Interamerican Commission on Human Rights.
+At the UofM, Dr. Brondo is the former Chair (2010-2012) and current member of the Engaged Scholarship Committee, Co-Chaired the Gender and Environment Research Group of the Center for Research on Women (CROW), and is the Academic Director of TN Governor's School for International Studies.

 Expertise and Interests